OleStauning/NZBDrive/README.md

 Download the Community Edition of the Extended WPF Toolkit from <http://wpftoolkit.codeplex.com/>, and unpack to in the same directory as you cloned NZBDrive.

-Finally: open the solution file NZBDrive.sln in Visual Studio and Build.
+Finally: open the solution file NZBDrive.sln in Visual Studio and Build the project "NZBDrive".

 You will now have a directory structure like this:
 ```